Sorbonne (building): Division and common assets

-The name and brand Sorbonne
+Brands and mergers after 1990

 Despite being a highly valued brand, the Sorbonne universities did not register their names as trademarks until the 1990s.
 Over the following years, they established partnerships, merging projects and associated institutions with the name Sorbonne, sometimes triggering conflicts over the usage and ownership of the name.

-However, almost 30 years went by without any of them registering their names as a trademark.
+After 1968, almost 30 years went by without any of them registering their names as a trademark.
 The first one to do it was the University of Paris 4 Paris-Sorbonne, who trademarked the name Université de Paris-Sorbonne in 1996, followed by the registration of the updated logos over the next decade.
 It was followed by Sorbonne-Nouvelle and Panthéon-Sorbonne in 1999.
 In 2007 Paris 4 trademarked also the brand "La Sorbonne".
 In 2006 it had granted permission to the authorities of Abu Dhabi to use the brand Sorbonne in the entire Middle east region; the "Sorbonne Abu Dhabi" logo was trademarked in 2007, blocking other Sorbonne universities from doing the same.
 This last initiative triggered a crisis with the other Sorbonne universities, forcing the French authorities to intervene.

+Sorbonne-Université

 The local governments of Paris and the Île de France region threatened to block the merger of Paris 2, Paris 4 and Paris 6, who had trademarked the brand "Université de la Sorbonne", if they persisted in taking over the name Sorbonne for themselves at the expense of the other Sorbonne universities.

-Later the merging project advanced only between the Universities of Paris 4 and Paris 6 but was forced to reconsider the name Sorbonne Université.
+Later the merging project advanced only with Paris 4 and Paris 6 but was forced to reconsider the name Sorbonne Université.
 The compromise in 2010 consisted of adding a "s" at the end of the name of the project (the future merged University would be named later), making it Sorbonne Universités.
 In 2018 the project effectively merged the former universities of Paris 4 and 6, taking the name "Sorbonne-Université" with or without the hyphen.
 In line with the naming convention and with the former crisis of 2006 in the background, the number in the name disappears and the accompanying name becomes "Sorbonne Université", replacing "Paris-Sorbonne" and "Pierre et Marie Curie".

 The new naming is then "Université Sorbonne Université" or "Université Sorbonne-Université" though colloquially and in most communications, and in registered trademarks is simply "Sorbonne Université".
 The first "University" in the name refers to the fact that it is a University – only public higher education institutions are allowed to use that term in France– and the second "University" comes from the naming convention of adding a name after the City-number designation.

-Currently Sorbonne Université is the only Sorbonne university not using a number in its name.
+Nonetheless, while in French there's no confusion between "Université de la Sorbonne" and "Sorbonne-Université", in English the confusion is possible, as both are often translated as Sorbonne University.